Sri-2488/Azure_Secure_Hub-Spoke_infrastructure_with_PrivateEndpoint_and_LoadBalancing/README.md

 # Azure_Secure_Hub-Spoke_infrastructure_with_PrivateEndpoint_and_LoadBalancing
-Designed a Hub-Spoke network is a multi-layer architecture by implementing internet access with NSG rules, Bastion and Azure Firewall.
+Designed a multi-layer Hub-Spoke network architecture by implementing internet access with NSG rules, Bastion and Azure Firewall.
 Configured Load balancing for high availability of VMs and enabled the private connectivity for Azure Storage service using private endpoint.
 Automated Deployment using Azure CLI scripts for all components including networking, security, load balancing and private endpoint configuration.

 # Architecture Components